redpanda-data/connect/README.md

 - STDIN/STDOUT
 - File

-You can also have multiple outputs or inputs by choosing a routing strategy (fan in, fan out, round robin, etc.)
+Setting up multiple outputs or inputs is done by choosing a routing strategy (fan in, fan out, round robin, etc.)

-For a full and up to date list you can print them from the binary:
+For a full and up to date list of all inputs, buffer options, and outputs you can print them from the binary:

 ```
 # Print inputs, buffers and output options